Expeditions - How to Apply

 - Administrative overhead, infrastructure or membership fees;

-Funding for proposals from academic institutions are limited to activities that are strictly outside the curriculum and not what usually would be termed scientific or institutional field trips.
+Funding for proposals from academic institutions are limited to activities that are strictly outside the curriculum and does not include what would be termed scientific or institutional field trips.

 Scientific research projects are encouraged to apply to the RCGS Research and Grants Program.